pitt-cdm/lesson02--team-1/numerical-representation.md

 CDs use binary to represents sound and images.

 Numerically representing something puts them in a category.
 Wesch's video explains how digital information is put into categories; everything can be put into a category.

+"New" media follows the affordances of "Digital Media" while the only difference is that new media can be composed physically whereas digital media is limited to the computer